The Blog travel to Mae Hong Son

 Drinking, Eating and Seeing

-Crossroads Bar is the only place to go in Mae Hong Son for a late-night beer with a good atmosphere.
+Crossroads Bar is the go-to spot in Mae Hong Son for a late-night beer with a great atmosphere.
 The shop is an antique house in the center of the city, now open as a restaurant.
 Location: at the corner of the main road and the heart of town.

 The restaurant was closed permanently due to the impact of the COVID-19 pandemic, and the fire broke out early on April 17, 2020.